 Seaweed supplements could significantly reduce livestock methane emissions

-As Cop26 continues to debate the role of methane in climate change, IGFS and School of Biological Sciences researchers are to feed seaweed to farm animals in a bid to slash methane emissions by at least 30%.
+As Cop26 continues to debate the role of methane in climate change, scientists at IGFS are to feed seaweed to farm animals in a bid to slash methane emissions by at least 30%.

 Seaweed has long been hailed a ‘superfood’ for humans but adding it to animal feed to reduce methane gas released into the atmosphere by ruminants' burping and flatulence is a relatively new idea.
 Early laboratory research at IGFS has shown promising results using native Irish and UK seaweeds.